NSSL Research: Lightning

 Mobile Ballooning Facility

 The NSSL Field Observing Facilities and Support group (FOFS) built a special balloon-borne instrument called a PArticle Size, Image, and Velocity probe (PASIV), designed to capture high-definition images of water and ice particles as it is launched into, and rises up through a thunderstorm.
 The instrument is flown as part of a “train” of other instruments connected one after another to a balloon.
-One of the other important instruments for lightning research attached to these balloons is an electric field meter which measures the electric field strength and direction (this has been used to verify remote estimations of charge made with the OKLMA).
-Additional instruments measure other important atmospheric variables such as temperature, dewpoint, pressure and winds.
+One important instrument for lightning research attached to these balloons is an electric field meter, which measures the electric field strength and direction (this has been used to verify remote estimations of charge made with the OKLMA).
+Additional instruments measure other atmospheric variables such as temperature, dewpoint, pressure, and winds.
 Data from these systems helps researchers understand the relationships between the many macro and microphysical properties in thunderstorms such as where different precipitation particles and electrically charged regions are present in the storm.
 This information is used to help evaluate theories on thunderstorm electrification and lightning production.

 Lightning Field Projects